Orthopedics · Sports Medicine · Performing Arts Medicine

 Click here for NYU Langone Medical Center campus map.

 I believe that orthopaedic care should be personal, with time available to discuss your problem and the various treatment options.
 A comprehensive consultation includes an examination and ordering or review of diagnostic tests, including x-rays and, if warranted, MRI scans.
 I will often recommend initiating treatment with specific stretching and strengthening exercises, with a referral for physical therapy, and sometimes with a prescription for medication and/or shoe modifications.
 Many patients will find that their problems resolve with this type of treatment.
-Injections, including PRP (platelet-rich plasma) therapy, may be recommended for some conditions.
+Injections may be recommended for some conditions.
 I will recommend surgery for patients with certain specific injuries and for those whose condition does not improve.

 Sports Medicine, Dance Medicine, Performing Arts Medicine